datastax/nodejs-driver/doc/features/mapper/queries/README.md

 #### Get objects with a specific order

-Get all videos posted by a user
+Get all videos posted by a user sorted by added date in descending order.

 ```javascript
 const result = await videoMapper.find({ userId }, { orderBy: { 'addedDate': 'desc' }});